kkernick/antimony/docs/Hooks.md

 policy = "Enabled"

 [[configuration.email.hooks.pre]]
 content = 'kdialog --password "Enter the password" | gocryptfs PATH_TO_ENC $ANTIMONY_HOME'
+env = true

 [[configuration.email.hooks.post]]
 content = "umount $ANTIMONY_HOME"
 ```

-If your `PATH_TO_ENC` needs to resolve the environment, such as `$HOME`, you’ll need to pass `env = true` to the Pre-Hook.
-But other than that, these two hooks will get the job done.
+These two hooks will get the job done.
 In fact, you could make the Pre Hook check the existence of the encryption root, and through `kdialog` *initialize* the root via `gocryptfs` as well.